 Played: cavewoman Betty Rubble, 3B baseball player, white trash turned multi-million-heiress...

-Came out in 1992 during an interview with Cosmopolitan magazine when asked "Are you gay?", she replied "Yes."
+Rosie Came Out in 1992 during an interview with Cosmopolitan magazine when asked "Are you gay?", she replied "Yes."
 The Editor-in-Chief cut it from the interview.
 Ten years later, came out at Caroline's Comedy Club in NYC.

 Chick Flick: A League of Their Own